haproxy/haproxy/doc/lua-api/index.rst

 .. js:attribute:: Map._end

-  See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.
+  See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" and subchapter "ACL basics" to understand this pattern matching method.

 .. js:attribute:: Map._reg

-  See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" ans subchapter "ACL basics" to understand this pattern matching method.
+  See the HAProxy configuration.txt file, chapter "Using ACLs and fetching samples" and subchapter "ACL basics" to understand this pattern matching method.

   Note that :js:attr:`Map.reg` is also available for compatibility.